Shantigar

 Over the past fifty years, Shantigar has been visited by remarkable theater artists, spiritual teachers, healers, visual artists, writers, dancers, visual artists, and muscians.
 Many have performed, led workshops, or created original work on the farm.

-Joyce Aaron, Hilton Als, Mark Amitin, Robert Anton, Richard Armstrong, James Barbosa, Paul Boeson, Peter Brook, Shirley Bukrey Lloyd, Joseph Chaikin, Shami Chaikin, Nancy Cooperstein Charney, Jordan Charney, Bill Coco, Dorothy Dean, Kermit Dunkelberg, Jake Eberle, Alvin Epstein, Angelina Fiordellisi, Maria Irene Fornes, Sharon Gans, Spalding Gray, Lorraine Grosslight, Cynthia Harris, Judd Hirsch, Morag Hood, Linda Hunt, Adrienne Kennedy, Francoise Kourilsky, Daniel Kramer, Jacques Levy, Kristin Linklater, Leueen MacGrath, Joan MacIntosh, Jun Maeda, Peter Maloney, Kim Mancuso, Judith Malina, Alan Marlowe, Evangeline Morphos, Wayne Maughans, Pearl Padamsee, Carol Fox Prescott, Rosemary Quinn, Ronald Rand, George Reinholt, Roger Reese, Alain Resnais, Hannon Reznikov, Gordon Rogoff, Mimi Savage, Peter Shaffer, Sam Shepherd; Tina Shepherd, Michael Townsend Smith, Ellen Stewart, David Threlfall, Barbara Vann, Lois Walden, Robert Wilson, David Wolpe, Rae C. Wright, David Willinger
+Joyce Aaron, Hilton Als, Mark Amitin, Robert Anton, Richard Armstrong, James Barbosa, Peter Brook, Shirley Bukrey Lloyd, Joseph Chaikin, Shami Chaikin, Nancy Cooperstein Charney, Jordan Charney, Bill Coco, Dorothy Dean, Kermit Dunkelberg, Jake Eberle, Alvin Epstein, Angelina Fiordellisi, Maria Irene Fornes, Spalding Gray, Lorraine Grosslight, Cynthia Harris, Judd Hirsch, Morag Hood, Linda Hunt, Adrienne Kennedy, Francoise Kourilsky, Daniel Kramer, Jacques Levy, Kristin Linklater, Leueen MacGrath, Joan MacIntosh, Jun Maeda, Peter Maloney, Kim Mancuso, Judith Malina, Evangeline Morphos, Lizzie Olesker, Pearl Padamsee, Peggy Pettit, Carol Fox Prescott, Rosemary Quinn, Ronald Rand, Roger Reese, Alain Resnais, Hannon Reznikov, Gordon Rogoff, Mimi Savage, Michael Schneider, Peter Shaffer, Sam Shepherd; Tina Shepherd, Louise Smith, Michael Townsend Smith, Ellen Stewart, David Threlfall, Lois Walden, Robert Wilson, Rae C. Wright, David Willinger

-Megan Bathory-Peeler, Elaine Colandrea, Emilie Conrad, Nancy Spanier
+Megan Bathory-Peeler, Elaine Colandrea, Emilie Conrad, Melanie Gambino, Nancy Spanier

 John Adams, Alison Charney, Andrea Clearfield, Terry Eder-Kaufman, Bill Hart, William M. Hoffman, Steve Gorn, Jonathan Hart Makwaia, Charles Mingus Jr., Alice Quinn-Makwaia, Mariana Quinn-Makwaia, Marianne de Pury, Steve Sweeting, Alexandre Tannous